tedneward/Worldspine-DnD5e/Feats/SpellSniper.md

 ```
 name = 'Spell Sniper'
 description = "***Feat: Spell Sniper.*** You have learned techniques to enhance your attacks with certain kinds of spells."
-def prereq(npc): return len(npc.spellcasting) > 0
+def prereq(npc): return iscaster(npc)
 def apply(npc):
-    npc.traits.append("***Spell Sniper.*** When you cast a spell that requires you to make an attack roll, the spell's range is doubled.
-Your ranged spell attacks ignore half cover and three-quarters cover.")
+    npc.append(Feature("Spell Sniper", "When you cast a spell that requires you to make an attack roll, the spell's range is doubled.
+Your ranged spell attacks ignore half cover and three-quarters cover.") )
     spelllist = choose("Choose ", ['Bard', 'Cleric', 'Druid', 'Sorcerer', 'Warlock', 'Wizard'])
     ability = ""
     if spelllist == 'Bard' or spelllist == 'Sorcerer' or spelllist == 'Warlock':